Syndlex/GDV/README.md

 # GDV

-This is an Uni Project.
+This is an university Project.

-We Learned how OpenGL works.
+We learned OpenGL and Image manipulation.